Shadow32055/Bannerlord.BetterAttributes/README.md

 ## FAQs
 **Is Better Attributes save game compatible?**

-Can safely be added to an ongoing save game.
+Better Attributes can safely be added to an ongoing save game.
 It should be save to remove from a save, but you should always backup your save before attempting any game/save modification.

 **I'm not using Mod Configuration Menu (MCM), where is the config.xml?**

 The config.xml file is created at runtime.
 Thus, you will need to launch the game once after installing the mod for the config.xml to generate.
 The config.xml will then be located in the root of the mod folder, generally located at _C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules\BetterAttributes_.

 **I found a bug/issue, what should I do?**

 Ideally, please post an issue on GitHub
 If you don't know how, please visit my Discord